sjdirect/abot/README.md

 * **Abot:** Main library for all crawling and utility code.<br />
 * **Abot.Demo:** Simple console app that demonstrates how to use abot.<br />
 * **Abot.SiteSimulator:** An asp.net mvc application that can simulate any number of pages and several http responses that are encountered during a crawl.
 This site is used to produce a predictable site crawl for abot.
 Both Abot.Tests.Unit and Abot.Tests.Integration make calls to this site.
-However a sample of those calls were saved in a fiddler session and are not automatically used by FiddlerCore everytime the unit or integration tests are run. <br />
+However a sample of those calls were saved/stored in a fiddler session and are automatically replayed by FiddlerCore everytime the unit or integration tests are run. <br />
 * **Abot.Tests.Unit:** Unit tests for all Abot assemblies.
 Abot.SiteSimulator site must be running for tests to pass since mocking http web requests is more trouble then its worth.<br />
 * **Abot.Tests.Integration:** Tests the end to end crawl behavior.
 These are real crawls, no mocks/stubs/etc..
 Abot.SiteSimulator site must be running for tests to pass.<br />